Electric car charging points

 Power rating of 3-42kW AC, Single Phase/Three Phase (Fast Charge):

-- Approx 75 miles range per 30 mins of charging
+- Approximately 24 miles range per hour of charging on a 7kW home charger

 - Becoming the standard European charging cable connector type